 Our acupuncture services are always available individually for acute or chronic problems.
 For example if you are experiencing a new pain (acute problem) or chronic pain, you can call our office to make an appointment with our acupuncturist.

-You are also welcome to make an individual appointment with any of our other practitioners, however our model works best when your care is integrated and holistic.
+You are also welcome to make an individual appointment with any of our other practitioners, however our model works best when your care is team-based, integrated, and holistic.

-Appointments can be requested by calling our center at 214-396-0500 or emailing us at info@theRestoreCenter.com and our manager Rosanna will be happy to help you schedule.
+Appointments can be requested by calling our center at 214-396-0500 or emailing us at info@theRestoreCenter.com and our front office staff will be happy to help you schedule.
 Your name, date of birth, phone number, and email will be entered into our system.
-You will then receive a welcome email from Power2Patient with instructions on how to join our patient portal to complete the medical profile on-line prior to your appointment.
+You will then receive a welcome email from Power2Patient with instructions on how to join our patient portal to complete the medical questionnaire online prior to your appointment.

 Unfortunately, we are unable to provide walk- in appointments but same-day appointments may be available for some of our services.
 Please call our center at 214-396-0500 to request a same day appointment and we will do our best to accommodate your needs.